taghwo/M.U.S.T.Y-events/README.md

 ## About Task

-An envents image voting app built with Laravel, Tailwinds and Livewire
+An events image voting app built with Laravel, Tailwinds and Livewire

-Has a small admin panel where new events can be created, and an index page where logged in users can vote for event image.
+Has an admin panel where new events can be created, and an index page where logged in users can vote for event image.

 Once a user votes for an image, the option to vote for that same event is taken away.